Employee Eviction After Their Employment Ends

 As most landlords in this state are aware, the very restrictive provisions of the Anti-Eviction Act do permit an eviction based upon the termination of employment by resident staff.

-More specifically the statute provides, at N.J.S.A.
-2a:18-61.1 that you can secure judgment for possession where:
+More specifically, the statute provides, at N.J.S.A.
+2a:18-61.1, that you can secure judgment for possession where:

-“(m) The landlord or owner conditioned the tenancy upon and in consideration for the tenant’s employment by the landlord or owner as superintendent, janitor or in some other capacity and such employment is being terminated.”
+“(m) The landlord or owner conditioned the tenancy upon and in consideration for the tenant’s employment by the landlord or owner as superintendent, janitor, or in some other capacity, and such employment is being terminated.”

-This permits the eviction of resident managers, maintenance staff, janitors, superintendents or those hired “in some other capacity.”
+This permits the eviction of resident managers, maintenance staff, janitors, superintendents, or those hired “in some other capacity.”

-Typically providing the tenancy “in consideration for the employment” is thought to be addressed by allowing occupancy without requiring rent payment or with some discount in rent payment.
+Typically, providing the tenancy “in consideration for the employment” is thought to be addressed by allowing occupancy without requiring rent or with some rent discount.
 The courts have not limited their analysis to who pays when addressing this issue.
-Instead decisions involving enforcement of these statutory rights on the part of landlords have addressed whether or not the tenancy commenced “simultaneously” with the employment.
-If the tenancy predated the employment, then the Courts have held that the pre-existing tenant had no reason to believe or to understand that upon termination of employment the tenant’s pre-existing tenancy would also be adversely affected.
+Instead, decisions regarding the enforcement of these statutory rights by landlords have addressed whether the tenancy commenced “simultaneously” with the employment.
+If the tenancy predated the employment, the Courts have held that the pre-existing tenant had no reason to believe or understand that, upon termination of employment, the tenant’s pre-existing tenancy would also be adversely affected.
 Accordingly, the cases have indicated that the provision of housing must commence “simultaneously” with the tenant’s employment.
 Kearny Court Associates v.
 Spence, 262 N.J.
 Super.
 241 (App.
 Div.
 1993); Village Associates v.
 Perez, 253 N.J.
 Super.
 507 (Law Div.
 1991); and Cruz v.
 Reatique, 212 N.J.
 Super.
 195 (Law Div.
 1986).

 By Christopher J. Hanlon, Esq., a NJ Landlord Attorney

-If you would like to schedule and appointment to discuss you landlord matter, please contact Christopher J. Hanlon, Esq. at chanlon@hnlawfirm.com or Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com.
-They can also be reached toll-free at (855) 376-5291.
+If you would like to schedule an appointment to discuss your landlord matter, please contact Christopher J. Hanlon, Esq. at chanlon@hnlawfirm.com or Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com.
+They can also be reached at (732) 863-9900.